I found this from http://www.howstuffworks.com/

 Why would anyone want to rely on another computer system to run programs and store data?
 Here are just a few reasons:

 · Clients would be able to access their applications and data from anywhere at any time.
-They could access the cloud computing system using any computer linked to the
+They could access the cloud computing system using any computer linked to the Internet.
+Data wouldn't be confined to a hard drive on one user's computer or even a corporation's internal network.

-fastest computer with the most memory, because the cloud system would take care of those needs for you.
+· It could bring hardware costs down.
+Cloud computing systems would reduce the need for advanced hardware on the client side.
+You wouldn't need to buy the fastest computer with the most memory, because the cloud system would take care of those needs for you.
 Instead, you could buy an inexpensive computer terminal.
 The terminal could include a monitor, input devices like a keyboard and mouse and just enough processing power to run the middleware necessary to connect to the cloud system.
 You wouldn't need a large hard drive because you'd store all your information on a remote computer.

 · Corporations that rely on computers have to make sure they have the right software in place to achieve goals.
 Cloud computing systems give these organizations company-wide access to computer applications.
 The companies don't have to buy a set of software or software licenses for every employee.
 Instead, the company could pay a metered fee to a cloud computing company.